-As of December 31, 2021, 2020 and 2019, the Company did not have any available-for-sale debt securities in an unrealized loss position with the intent to sell and determined it was not more likely than not that the Company would be required to sell the securities prior to recovery of the amortized cost basis.
-Thus, for the years ended December 31, 2021 and 2020, there was no incremental non-credit-related impairment loss recognized in earnings on these securities, and for the year ended December 31, 2019, there was no non-credit other-than-temporary impairment ("OTTI") loss on these securities.
+As of December 31, 2022, 2021 and 2020, the Company did not have any available-for-sale debt securities in an unrealized loss position with the intent to sell and determined it was not more likely than not that the Company would be required to sell the securities prior to recovery of the amortized cost basis.
+Thus, for the years ended December 31, 2022, 2021 and 2020, there was no incremental non-credit-related impairment loss recognized in earnings on these securities.